Floods, flames and heat: Images of this year’s extreme weather offer a stark backdrop for COP26 climate summit

 In September, evacuations were ordered in Old Station, as strong winds in the area created a “fire whirl,” a tornado-like phenomenon that can fling flaming embers miles ahead of its wake.

-In northeast Siberia, a blaze larger than all of the world’s active fires combined tore through the land in August.
+In northeast Siberia, blazes swelled to become larger than all of the world’s active fires combined in August.
 The cloud of smoke it created traveled over the north pole.
 It consumed more than 40 million acres of land, according to Greenpeace Russia, and resulted in the worst fire season ever recorded in the country.

 Wildfires also broke out in densely populated tourist destinations along the Mediterranean Sea, prompting evacuations of thousands of people.
 Blazes raged in Greece, Italy and Turkey, after prolonged heat waves in southeast Europe.